'Frazzled'

 ... but just early enough to catch the hilarious reversal in sterling and UK yields that accompanied this...

-- MAY COULD ANNOUNCE GENERAL ELECTION FOR JUNE 8TH: BBC (full summary here)
+- May Could Announce General Election For June 8th: BBC (full summary here)

-That set the tone for a truly manic day in FX that saw the dollar (NYSEARCA:UUP) monkeyhammered lower at 1:45 on the dot when GBPUSD spiked above 1.290 in absurdly gappy action amid what looked like a massive stop-run above 1.28 compounded by more stop-loss selling of EURGBP as that pair careened to a new 4-month low at 0.8314.
+That set the tone for a truly manic day in FX that saw the dollar (NYSEARCA:UUP) monkeyhammered lower at 1:45 on the dot when GBPUSD spiked above 1.290 in absurdly gappy action amid what looked like a massive stop-run above 1.28, compounded by more stop-loss selling of EURGBP as that pair careened to a new four-month low at 0.8314.

 In addition to the algo madness, this was likely made immeasurably worse by extreme spec positioning: